Lactosylceramide and non-Acidic

 Further, Gb3 globoside is a factor in apoptosis by interaction with the Fas (CD95) receptor, sometimes termed the 'death receptor', which bears a characteristic domain that interacts specifically with Gb3 and lactosylceramide but not with Gb4 or gangliosides.
 This defines its internalization route, as well as the signalling outcome, because when paired to Gb3, this receptor is internalized by clathrin-dependent endocytosis and results in the transduction of a cell death signal derived from stimulation of the caspase-8 cascade.

-Isoglobotriaosylceramide (iso-Gb3 or iGb3), differing in the terminal glycosidic linkage, is a stimulatory antigen to Natural Killer T cells in vitro, suggesting that it is involved in controlling the responses of these cells to infections, malignancy and autoimmunity in mice at least, although there are doubts as to whether there is the same requirement in humans in vivo.
-The first triose in the lacto category, Lc3 (GlcNAcβ1-3Galβ1-4Glcβ1Cer), is involved in embryonic development in the brain.
+Isoglobotriaosylceramide (iso-Gb3 or iGb3), differing in the terminal glycosidic linkage, is a stimulatory antigen to Natural Killer T cells in vitro, suggesting that it is implicated in controlling the responses of these cells to infections, malignancy and autoimmunity in mice at least, although there are doubts as to whether there is the same requirement in humans in vivo.
+The first triose in the lacto category, Lc3 (GlcNAcβ1-3Galβ1-4Glcβ1Cer), is associated with embryonic development in the brain.

 Among many vital functions, glycosphingolipids are components of the body's immune defence system, either in haptenic reactivity or in antibody-producing potency, i.e., as cellular immunogens or antigens.
 Certain glycolipids are involved in the antigenicity of blood group determinants, while others bind to specific toxins or bacteria.
 For example, Propionibacterium, which causes a disease of the skin, binds to the lactosyl moiety of glycosphingolipids as does the organism responsible for gonorrhoea.
 Some glycosphingolipids are receptors for cellular recognition, they can be specific for particular tissues or tumours, and they can modify the activity of membrane receptors, such as those for insulin, and epidermal and nerve growth factors.
 Antibodies to specific glycolipids have been implicated in certain diseases of the autoimmune system.
 The main glycosphingolipid found in human erythrocytes is a tetrahexoside (GalNAcβ1-3Galα1-4Galβ1-4Glcβ-Cer), often abbreviated to Gb4 or GbOse4Cer, which was termed ‘globoside’ (as it was first obtained as a globular, birefringent precipitate), and it gives the root name to the globo-series.